stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 ### Code Quality

-Use either [Go Meta Linter](https://github.com/alecthomas/gometalinter) or [golangci-lint](https://github.com/golangci/golangci-lint) to run a suite of quality checks on your code, including the official [linter](https://github.com/golang/lint).
-The Go plugins for text editors and IDEs often support the Go Meta Linter, and may support golangci-lint.
-For example, the Go plugin for Visual Studio Code installs the official linter and Go Meta Linter, but you must [enable quality check suites](https://github.com/Microsoft/vscode-go#linter).
-You should also add Go Meta Linter or golangci-lint to your Continuous Integration process, to ensure that the code that is submitted passes quality checks.
+Use [golangci-lint](https://golangci-lint.run/) to run a suite of quality checks on your code.
+This tools works with popular code editors and IDEs.
+You should also add golangci-lint to your Continuous Integration process, to ensure that the code that is submitted passes quality checks.

 The [Go Report Card](https://goreportcard.com/) service analyses the Go software in public Git repositories, using some of the standard quality checks.
 You do not need to